emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/software.md

 After boot, you must mount the disk with `MOUNT 0`.
 Then, command `FILES` will show all files on the disk.
 To run a file, run command `RUN "file"`.
 Manual can be found at [this link][basic]{:target="_blank"}.

-It is assumed you have either `examples/altair8800/boot.bin` or `examples/altair8800/mboot.bin` mounted in the operating memory.

 Steps for booting BASIC follow: